Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Temperature Regulation

-• Warm feet on cold morning starts
+• Warm feet on cold morning starts at Wasdale, Cadair Idris, or Ben Nevis trailheads

-• No overheating during uphill sections
+• No overheating on long uphill sections in May or June

 Natural Odour Resistance